bandprotocol/band-std-reference-contracts-soroban/README.md

 # Soroban - Band Standard Reference Contract

-This repository contains Rust implementation of a Band `StandardReference` Soroban smart contract.
+This repository contains a Rust implementation of the Band `StandardReference` Soroban smart contract.
 The contract provides functionality for querying prices (reference data) of supported symbols from the BandChain.
-It allows relayers to update and retrieve reference data for supported symbols.
+It allows relayers to update and retrieve reference data for the supported symbols

 ## Components
 There are 2 key components in this repository: